C-BJ/awesome-zig/CONTRIBUTING.md

 ## Contribution Guidelines
 Please ensure your pull request adheres to the following guidelines:

-- Please search previous suggestions before making a new one, as yours may be a duplicate
-- Please make an individual pull request for each suggestion
-- Make the submission conform to the specified style
-  - Level 3 and above titles and project are listed in alphabetical order(Except Related Web Sites)(Skip symbols in dictionary order)
+- Level 3 and above titles and project are listed in alphabetical order(Except Related Web Sites, skip symbols)
 - Add 🔥 before applications or libraries with more than 500 stars
-  - Projects are sort by project name(Case insensitive)
 - The additional description of the projects should be indented again
-  - See existing readme for other styles
+- See existing README for other styles

 - Keep descriptions short and simple
 - Check your spelling and grammar